FardinMasoudi/url-shortener/README.md

 - exec to url-shorter_app_1 container and write commands:
     - composer install
 - get urls.sql in root directory and import to phpmyadmin
+- get postman collection in root directory and import to postman